Leahh147/whac-a-mole/README.md

 pip install -e .
 ```

-## Initiate a Training Script and Submit to the HPC Centre
+## Initiate a Training Script and Submit to the HPC
-Write a bash file for task submission, and note that you will need to apply for HPC resources in advance, especially the GPU node in Prof.Krestensson's group.
+Write a bash file for task submission, and note that you will need to apply for HPC resources in advance, especially the GPU node in Prof.Kristensson's group.
 ```bash
 #! /bin/bash
 #SBATCH -A KRISTENSSON-SL3-GPU